hans-lincoln/engineer-take-home-assignment/README.md

 ### Background

 Your client is a non-profit organization that uses the services of a 3rd party vendor to solicit donations on the client's behalf.
-Every month, the vendor sends the client a CSV file of new donor information.
+Every month, the vendor sends the client a CSV file of new donation information.

 The CSV file is guaranteed to be well-formed.
 It consists of these fields: